had2020/had2020/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=had2020&show=reviews,discussions_started,discussions_answered,prs_merged,prs_merged_percentage)

 ### My history so far
+Throughout my coding journey, I’ve been on a mission to learn as many programming languages and technologies as possible.
+I’ve always been curious about how things work, and I love pushing my limits and exploring new ideas.

-Throughout my coding journey, I've actively engaged in learning a variety of programming languages and technologies, continuously pushing my boundaries and exploring new possibilities.
-Starting with Python and Pygame in middle school, I developed a passion for game development and gradually progressed to more complex projects, including mobile games.
-By my third year, I had released several smaller games and even launched my first Real VR game, "Hyper Legends," a challenging multiplayer FPS game utilizing the Photon API.
-This project was a testament to my dedication and programming proficiency, given the complexity involved at the time.
+It all started when I was in middle school.
+I was fascinated by game development, so I started learning Python and Pygame.
+I made a few simple games, and I was hooked!
+I kept learning and making more complex games, including mobile games.
+By my third year of high school, I had released several smaller games and even launched my first Real VR game, “Hyper Legends.”
+It was a challenging multiplayer FPS game that used the Photon API.
+It was a big project, but I was proud of what I had accomplished.

-As I began high school, I focused on mastering the Unreal Engine, which allowed me to create immersive VR experiences.
-I delved into complex code for multiplayer and VR environments, dedicating months to learning and refining these projects.
-By incorporating various physics elements and managing over 50 features in each project, I successfully crafted VR experiments that challenged me both intellectually and artistically.
+As I got into high school, I wanted to learn more about creating immersive VR experiences.
+I started learning the Unreal Engine, which allowed me to make VR games that felt real.
+I spent months learning and working on these projects, and I was really impressed with what I could do.
+I even managed to incorporate some physics elements and manage over 50 features in each project.
+It was a lot of work, but it was also a lot of fun.

-In my first and second years of high school, I explored the Godot engine, appreciating its lightweight and scalable nature for VR and mobile games.
-While familiar with other game engines, I gravitated toward Godot due to its readability and adaptability to diverse projects.
-During this period, I also transitioned to learning Python for web development, creating a basic Django web app with a database.
+In my first and second years of high school, I also explored the Godot engine.
+I liked it because it was lightweight and scalable, making it a good choice for VR and mobile games.
+I was also familiar with other game engines, but I chose Godot because it was easy to read and adaptable to different projects.

+During this time, I also started learning Python for web development.
+I created a basic Django web app with a database.
+It was a great way to learn Python and to get a feel for web development.

-I had the opportunity to participate in a hackathon, where I took on a leadership role, guiding newer developers through coding HTML/CSS for the frontend.
-I developed the backend using Python Flask, implementing a database-integrated account system and a chat system linked with user accounts.
-I also created web pages for my code while assisting others in building the codebase.
+I also had the chance to participate in a hackathon, where I took on a leadership role and helped newer developers learn how to code HTML/CSS for the frontend.
+I also developed the backend using Python Flask, which allowed me to create a database-integrated account system and a chat system that was linked to user accounts.
+I also created web pages for my code while helping others build the codebase.

-In the summer before my third year of high school, I focused on enhancing my skills by learning React and deepening my knowledge of the full tech stack.
-Currently, I am working on modern websites using React and Python Flask, continually refining my skills and setting new goals.
-My aim is to create a fully-featured hub for my existing tools and new developments, ultimately building a user base to support future innovations.
+In the summer before my third year of high school, I focused on learning React and deepening my knowledge of the full tech stack.
+I’m currently working on modern websites using React and Python Flask, and I’m constantly refining my skills and setting new goals.
+My goal is to create a fully-featured hub for my existing tools and new developments, and I want to build a user base to support future innovations.